erickrr-bd/Snap-Tool/README.md

   - libPyUtils (https://github.com/erickrr-bd/libPyUtils)

 # Installation
-To install or update Snap-Tool, you must run the installer_snap_tool.sh executable with administrator rights.
-The installer will perform the following actions:
+To install or update Snap-Tool, the installer must be executed, for this it must be executed as follows:

-- Copy and creation of directories and files necessary for the operation of Snap-Tool.
+`./installer_snap_tool.sh`

-- Creation of passphrase for the encryption and decryption of sensitive information, which is generated randomly, so it is unique for each installed Snap-Tool installation.
+Note: You just have to follow the instructions that appear on the screen and choose the desired options.

 # Execution
 To run Snap-Tool, run the following command (creation of the alias is required):

-- Snap-Tool
+`Snap-Tool`

 # Commercial Support
 ![Tekium](https://github.com/unmanarc/uAuditAnalyzer2/blob/master/art/tekium_slogo.jpeg)